KaliedaRik/Scrawl-canvas/README.txt

 Does not add canvas functionality to those browsers that do not support the HTML5 <canvas> element.
-Tested in: IE11, and modern versions of Firefox, Chrome, Opera.
+Tested in: IE11, and modern versions of Firefox, Chrome, Edge.

 http://scrawl.rikweb.org.uk/

 B. DEVELOPMENT
 ------------------------------------------------------------------------------------
-VERSION 5.0.5 released 17 December 2016
+VERSION 6.0.0 released 31 December 2016

     - the zip file includes: